Japan Air Self-Defense Force: History

-A trilateral organisation called the GCAP International Government Organization (GIGO) would oversee the entire project; it would be headquartered in the UK and led by former Japanese Vice Minister of Defense Masami Oka.
+As of October 2024, a trilateral organisation called the GCAP International Government Organization (GIGO) would oversee the entire project; it would be headquartered in the UK and led by former Japanese Vice Minister of Defense Masami Oka.
 The fighter is slated to be deployed by 2035 and would be a crewed platform which would possibly be capable of directing other autonomous aircraft.

-From 17th September 2025, several Kawasaki C-2 and Mitsubishi F-15J are deployed to RAF Coningsby from Chitose Air Base as part of the Atlantic Eagle Deployment, the first JASDF deployment to Europe.
+From 17th September 2025, several Kawasaki C-2 and Mitsubishi F-15J were deployed to RAF Coningsby from Chitose Air Base as part of the 'Atlantic Eagle Deployment', the first JASDF deployment to Europe.